• Skip to Content

 Residency / Registration Requirement

-A minimum of 64 credits are required to complete either the MHS or ScM degree.
+A minimum of 64 credits are required to complete the ScM Degree.
 The residency requirement is four consecutive terms of at least 16 credits each.
 Residency must be completed during the first year of the program.
-ScM degree programs require two years of full-time registration to complete the required coursework and thesis.
+The ScM Degree program requires two years of full-time registration to complete the required coursework and thesis.

 Non-Class Requirements